 will be AVR Arduino style controllers, and ARM style (M0 mailnly) - the aim will be to support Micro:bit, Pico, Uno R4.
 Also Pic16 for the challenge (emulator and compiler code is already mostly written)

-Yeah, I've used AI for some video thumbnails and a goofy splash screen, but in general this is an AI free tool.
+Yeah, I've used AI for some video thumbnails and a goofy splash screen (which will be replaced by a worse, but handmade version), but outside of that, this is an AI free tool.
 I do not have any interest in

 using AI to code Glitter IDE (and have not used it so far), and I do not intend to include any AI integration.
 The language will end up being